 8. El Caleton De Garachico

 9. Playa de las Teresitas

-It´s one of my favorite beaches in Spain and one of the best ones in Tenerife: lovely mountain views, safe waters, great snorkeling, easy parking, many small food kiosks, and great seafood restaurants in the nearby San Andres.
+It´s one of my favorite beaches in Spain and one of the best ones in Tenerife: lovely mountain views, safe waters, great snorkeling, easy parking, many small food kiosks, and great seafood restaurants in the nearby village of San Andres.
 The only drawback – it is often quite windy, so the sand sprays at your whole body (same story with many other beaches on the island).

-Keep in mind the road to Masca is quite a drive … montaneous and narrow.
-Plus it´s quite touristic: quite stressful for even one vehicle to pass through – imagine two minibus drivers which have to cross each other.
-Masca is one of the most impressive places on Tenerife, but you really should visit earlier in the morning and better check the weather conditions on the same day.
+Keep in mind the road to Masca is quite a drive … mountainous and narrow.
+Plus it´s very touristic: quite stressful for even one vehicle to pass through – imagine two minibus drivers crossing each other.
+Masca is one of the most impressive places in Tenerife, but you really should visit earlier in the morning and better check the weather conditions the same day.

 A small charming fishing village 18km south of Santa Cruz, famous for its Basilica and the statues of the Guanche chiefs (native people on the island before the Spanish conquest in the 15th century) along the sea wall.

 A mysterious complex of six pyramids is still a source of debate in the press.
 There´s a controversial Spanish legend behind it.